 I embarked with a party of 6 men, in the Schooner Cadboro, at Fort Nisqually, and proceeded with her to the South end of Vancouver’s Island, visited the most promising points of that coast, and after a careful survey of its several Forts [I think he means Ports] and harbours, I made choice of a site for the proposed new Establishment in the Port of Camosack, which appears to me decidedly the most advantageous situation for the purpose, within the Straits of De Fuca.

 As the author, W. Kaye Lamb, says, “The Port of Camosack was the present Victoria Harbour, and the word Camosack itself a variant of the Indian name usually rendered in English as Camosun.”
 But even today some people insist that the fort was called Fort Camosun: it was not — that was the name of the waterway.
-Interestingly, the new post seemed to have many different names over the years: Fort Albert, Fort Adelaide, and Fort Camosun.
-But by 1843, King George was dead so the name of Fort Adelaide was no longer under consideration.
+Interestingly, the new post seemed to have many different names over the years: Fort Albert, Fort Adelaide [consort of King William IV], and Fort Camosun.
+But by 1843, Adelaide’s husband, William, was dead so the name of Fort Adelaide was no longer under consideration.
 Some people called it Fort Albert [I haven’t discovered why yet.]
 But Fort Victoria was always its proper name, as was decided by the Council at Fort Garry, Red River, on June 10, 1843: although no one west of the Rocky Mountains would have known that until October 1843, when the incoming York Factory Express arrived at Fort Vancouver.
 Nor would the mariners who arrived at their destination of Camosun or Camosack Harbour have known the post’s name.
 Even the men who worked at the fort would not know it until the news arrived, sometime in October, from Fort Vancouver.

-Well, we have done to the work of locating Fort Victoria: in the next blogpost we will be building the post.
-When it is written, you will find it here: https://nancymargueriteanderson.com/building-fort-victoria/
+Well, we have done to the work of locating Fort Victoria: in the next blogpost we will be building the post (that didn’t exactly happen).
+But the next post is here: https://nancymargueriteanderson.com/another-step-forward/

 If you have just stumbled on my blog and am interested to see what kind of books I write, you can order The York Factory Express, here: http://ronsdalepress.com/york-factory-express-the/ To find out more about it, look here: https://nancymargueriteanderson.com/york-factory-express-introduction/